Search-Internship/backend/README.md

 **Note**: This note serves as a reminder to users to be careful while running the setup scripts, especially if they're reusing a database name that may exist already.

+## Project Structure :
+This project's directory structure is inspired by the article "[Structuring a FastAPI App: An In-Depth Guide](https://medium.com/@ketansomvanshi007/structuring-a-fastapi-app-an-in-depth-guide-cdec3b8f4710)" on Medium.

+- **chat** : Directory for chat related functionality
+- **docker** : The `docker` directory includes Docker-related files for containerizing the FastAPI application.
+It typically contains a Dockerfile and a docker-compose.yml file for defining the application's Docker image and services.
+- **models** : The `models` directory holds the data models or schemas used by the application.
+It includes files for defining the application's models and their relationships.
+This also helps us to implement DTO(Data Transfer through Objects) pattern where we are exchanging data in between different layers through these model instances.
+- **requirements** : Directory for requirements related files
+- **scripts** : The `scripts` directory contains utility scripts for various purposes, such as setting up the database or generating data.
+It typically includes scripts like init_db.sql for initializing the database.
+- **tests** : The `tests` directory contains unit tests to ensure the correctness of the application.
+It typically includes subdirectories for different components, such as service tests, and each test file corresponds to a specific component or module.
+- **utils** : The `utils` directory houses utility modules and files required for the application's functionality.
+It typically includes files for handling exceptions, providing helper functions, and implementing common functionality such as JWT token handling and password hashing.
+- **temp** : Directory for temporary files
+- **templates** : Directory for HTML templates
+- **src** :  Directory for source code of FastAPI application
+- **env** :  Directory for envrenment variables